NorHei/vimrc/README.md

 # vimrc
 My personal .vimrc preferences and collection of settings.
 Basically i tried to make a collection that does not need any plugins besides from the features already delivered with VI improved (Vim) so i can use this on almost every server without  installing anything.

+**ATTENTION**: This help contains normal VIM commands and newly added stuff added whith custom .vimrc in a wild mix.

 # Additional help

 ## Where to place it